Namorita: After Lemuria

-Llyra allied with the atlantean exilee Byrrah, another cousin of Namor, and they decided to deploy Namorita in a plot against Namor, threatening that they would destroy Namora's seemingly dead (but actually only frozen) body if she did not lure Namor into a trap.
-In her first encounter with Namor since reaching adolescence, Namorita was captured by Byrrah, but rescued by Namor.
-Namor and Namorita would eventually unite to defeat Llyra and Byrrah.
-She revealed her past to Namor, and developed an infatuation with Namor.
-She convinced Namor to free Byrrah.
+Llyra allies with the Atlantean exilee Byrrah, another cousin of Namor, and deploys Namorita in a plot against Namor.
+In her first encounter with Namor since reaching adolescence, Namorita is captured by Byrrah, but is rescued by Namor, who she falls in love with.

-Namor, not feeling equipped nor inclined to be the guardian of Namorita, introduces her to his long-time friend Betty Dean Prentiss, whom Namorita would eventually consider a guardian and second mother.
-Namorita used Prentiss for her surname while in the surface world.

-Betty Prentiss would eventually be killed by Dr. Lemuel Dorcas, Namor's enemy.
+Namor, not feeling equipped nor inclined to be the guardian of Namorita, introduces her to his long-time friend Betty Dean Prentiss.
+Namorita comes to consider Prentiss as a mother figure, adopting her surname.
+Prentiss is later killed by Lemuel Dorcas, Namor's enemy.

-Namorita rescued the drowning alien Wundarr from his people, the Dakkamites.
-She left him with the Thing as a guardian, who soon returned this arduous assignment to Namorita.

-In the crossover story arc Atlantis Attacks, Namorita allies with the New Mutants, who accidentally found the Horn of Doom and gave it to Namor.
-He entrusts Namorita to guard it in her quarters in Atlantis, but three Deviant Mutants steal them by order of their leader Ghaur and his ally Llyra.
-Since the three thieves where chosen by Ghaur because of their resemblance to three of the New Mutants, Namorita first thinks that they are the thieves, but is soon convinced otherwise.
+In the crossover story arc Atlantis Attacks, Namorita allies with the New Mutants, who accidentally find the Horn of Doom and give it to Namor.
+He entrusts Namorita to guard it in her quarters in Atlantis, but Deviant forces steal the horn.
 When Ghaur uses the Horn to summon a sea monster to destroy Atlantis, they defeat it together, saving most of the population.
-Namorita tasks herself with the support of the Atlantean, who fled their destroyed, polluted and inhabitable city.

-A short time later Namorita was abducted by Deviants and reappears in the final battle of this story arc, when Llyra nearly succeeded in tricking Namor into killing her.
-However, Namorita was rescued by him instead, as were all kidnapped heroines.